John Hampden: 1630 to 1639; Ship money

 The parliamentary leaders, including Hampden, owned multiple properties, and to make it clear they only opposed its legality, they were careful to pay some assessments.
-Hampden was tried by the Court of Exchequer in June 1637, but divisions among the judges delayed their ruling until July 1638.
+Hampden was tried by the Court of Exchequer in June 1637 (R v Hampden), but divisions among the judges delayed their ruling until July 1638.
 Although seven out of the twelve found the tax legal, the fact five did not made it a public relations disaster for Charles; less than 20% of the £208,000 assessed for 1639 was paid.
-Many refused demands for Coat and conduct money during the 1639 and 1640 Bishops' Wars, fearing if they did, Charles would turn them into permanent taxes.
+Many refused demands for coat and conduct money during the 1639 and 1640 Bishops' Wars, fearing if they did, Charles would turn them into permanent taxes.

 1640 to July 1642; the road to civil war

 Following defeat in the first of the Bishops Wars, Charles recalled Parliament in April 1640; when the Short Parliament refused to vote taxes without concessions, he dissolved it after only three weeks.
 However, the humiliating terms imposed by the Scots after a second victory in 1640 forced him to hold fresh elections in November; Pym acted as unofficial leader of the opposition, with Hampden co-ordinating the different factions.
 Shortly after the Long Parliament assembled, it was presented with the Root and Branch petition; signed by 15,000 Londoners, it demanded England follow the Scottish example and expel bishops from the Church of England.